cea-hpc/modules/doc/source/module.rst

  Display :subcmd:`avail`, :subcmd:`list` and :subcmd:`savelist` output in
  short format.

+.. option:: --timer

+ Prints at the end of the output an evaluation of the total execution time of the :command:`module` command.
+When mixed with a single or multiple :option:`--debug` options, replaces regular debug messages by reports of the execution time of every internal procedure calls.

+ .. only:: html

+    .. versionadded:: 5.2

 .. option:: --trace, -T

  Trace mode.
 Report details on module searches, resolutions, selections and